-When determining an employee's eligibility for paid maternity leave, continuous service with an organisation that is part of the public sector service as defined in the Public Sector Employment and Management Act 2002 will be recognised, provided that:
+When determining an employee's eligibility for paid maternity leave, continuous service with an organisation that is part of the Government Sector as defined in the Government Sector Employment Regulation 2014 will be recognised, provided that:

-- (a) service was on a full-time or permanent part-time basis; - (b) cessation of service with the former employer was not by reason of dismissal on any ground, except retrenchment or reduction of work; - (c) the employee commences duty with the new employer on the next working day after ceasing employment with the former employer (there may be a break in service of up to two months before commencing duty with the new employer provided that the new position was secured before ceasing duty with the former employer.
+- (a) service was on a full-time or permanent part-time basis; - (b) cessation of service with the former employer was not by reason of dismissal on any ground, except retrenchment or reduction of work;

+(c) the employee commences duty with the new employer on the next working day after ceasing employment with the former employer (there may be a break in service of up to two months before commencing duty with the new employer provided that the new position was secured before ceasing duty with the former employer.
 However, such a break in service will not be counted as service for the purpose of calculating any prior service prerequisite for paid maternity leave.